mjsumpter/obsidian-tag-page/README.md

 - **Bulleted Sub Items**: Choose to include bulleted sub-items containing the tag in the tag page.
 - **Display Full Link Names**: When off, referenced content will end with a link aliased as `*`.
 When toggled on, it will use the full file name for the link.
 - **Link position**: Place the reference link at the start or end of each pulled line.
+- **Legacy frontmatter key**: The frontmatter key used to detect old tag pages and auto-insert a `tag-page` block.

 ## Development